nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

      Expected: Exercise 1 from workout 1 has been edited to "Squats" with 5 sets and 10 reps.
 List is updated.
    - Prerequisites: Enter into a workout mode using `enter 2` command.
 Inside workout 2 now.
-   - Test Case: `edit 1, Lunges, 2 20` inside a workout mode
+   - Test Case: `edit 1, Lunges, 2 20` inside Workout Mode

      Expected: Exercise 1 from workout 2 has been edited to "Lunges" with 2 sets and 20 reps.
 List is updated.
    - Test Case: `edit 1, 2, Bench Press, 5 10 15`